Lippincott (brand consultancy)

-Lippincott is an American brand strategy and design company.
-Based in New York, it is part of the Oliver Wyman Group, a business unit of Marsh & McLennan Companies.
+Lippincott (formerly known as Lippincott & Margulies) is a global brand strategy, design, marketing consulting, and experience company.
+Based in New York City, it is part of the Oliver Wyman Group, a business unit of Marsh & McLennan Companies.

 History

 Lippincott was founded in 1943 as Dohner & Lippincott by Donald R. Dohner and J. Gordon Lippincott, who taught together at Pratt Institute in Brooklyn, NY.
 After Dohner's sudden death in December of that year, the name was changed to J. Gordon Lippincott & Associates.
 In the late 1940s, Lippincott joined forces with Walter P. Margulies, and the firm was renamed Lippincott & Margulies.

 Works

 The company's early design work included the Campbell Soup Company's red-and-white can, the FTD Mercury logo, the Betty Crocker spoon, the G on General Mills products, and adaptations of the Coca-Cola logo.
 In 1947, automobile designer Preston Tucker hired J. Gordon Lippincott & Associates to replace automotive designer Alex Tremulis in the body development of the 1948 Tucker Sedan.
 The Lippincott team designed a new front end and modified the rear end of the car to match the side panels and roof previously developed by Tremulis.